slowernews/slowernews/README.md

 I wanted to read something like this - an information flood is drowning our times - but I couldn't find it elsewhere.
 So, as most projects, it started while «scratching my own itch» and before becoming a website it lived as a markdown file.

-Making sense of a chaos is a sisyphean task but I see it as a [way of using my procrastination positively](http://www.structuredprocrastination.com/).
+Making sense of chaos is a sisyphean task but I see it as a [way of using my procrastination positively](http://www.structuredprocrastination.com/).

 ### How do you curate articles?